Mission 29 · Stage 3

 Q1.
 What is a variable?

-• A. A named place to store a value
+• A. A named box that stores a number

-• B. A type of wire
+• B. A kind of wire

-Why: Correct — int score = 0; creates a box named score.
+Why: Yes! int lastRoll = 1; makes a box named lastRoll.

 Q2.
-What does random(1, 7) return?
+What does random(1, 7) give?

-• A. 1 to 6 inclusive
+• A. A number from 1 to 6

-• B. 1 to 7 inclusive
+• B. A number from 1 to 7

 • C. Always 1

-Why: Correct — you get 1, 2, 3, 4, 5, or 6 — perfect for a die.
+Why: Yes!
+You get 1, 2, 3, 4, 5, or 6 — perfect for a dice.

 Code lab — try on your own

-1. Pretend last roll was 6 — change int lastRoll = 1 to int lastRoll = 6.
+1. Pretend the last roll was 6 — change int lastRoll = 1 to int lastRoll = 6.

 Hint: Line 2.

-2. Add a comment on lastRoll = random(1, 7) explaining “new die face”.
+2. Add a note (comment) on the lastRoll line that says "new die face".

 Code walkthrough

-A line-by-line tour of the sketch — the same steps as in Robo Gurukul Studio.
+A line-by-line tour of the sketch — the same steps as in Robot Gurukul Studio.

 Program overview